Fair Labor Standards Act FAQs

 A) In support of the supervisor’s continued awareness of unit work volume, individual productivity, and available funds to pay overtime compensation, the supervisor must provide prior approval for a non-exempt employee to work overtime.

 Q) What is compensatory or “comp” time?

-A) Under the FLSA, comp time is paid time off the job that is earned and accrued by an employee in lieu of cash payment for work performed in excess of regular weekly schedule.
+A) Under the FLSA, comp time is paid time off from the job that is earned and accrued by an employee in lieu of cash payment for work performed in excess of their regular weekly schedule.
 The FLSA requires that comp time be earned at a rate of one-and-one half hours for each hour worked over 40 in one workweek.
 Accrual of comp time in lieu of pay must be agreed upon by the employee and supervisor prior to the work being performed.

 Q) One of my non-exempt employees has earned compensatory time off.
 Now that the employee is becoming exempt, can s/he retain the compensatory time balance?